Planned action items

 Competencies that you wanted to develop and the progress in that

-- Get better at reading the research papers
+- Get better at deep reading a text

 Lessons learned (from modeling side, based on papers read and any minute information that you found useful and new)